-Iquitos, also known as Iquitos City, is an Amazon River cruise port located in the most remote part of Peru.
-The city is the commercial center for the surrounding areas, also a major oil production and a tourist centre.
-The Iquitos port is considered one of the world's furthest inland waterway ports of major size and ocean-going ships call here regularly.
+Iquitos (aka Iquitos City) is a Peruvian Amazon River cruise port located in the most remote part of Peru.
+The city is the commercial center for the surrounding areas, also a major oil production and an international tourist destination.
+Iquitos port is considered one of the world's furthest inland waterway ports of major size, also accessible by ocean-going cruise ships.

 Popular attractions include Iron House (Plaza de Armas), that was designed by Eiffel, also the Belen waterfront district, museum.
 Popular excursions are Lake Quistococha, the Bellavista beach, river and Jungle tours.
 Iquitos was founded in 1863 in an area first settled by the Conquistadors (16th century) and later defeated by Christian missionaries (17th-18th centuries).